anooptomar1/createml-image-classifier/README.md

 ### Validating and Evaluating your model

 Xcode will acutomatically generate a validation set from your data.
-We'll test our model using new data.
-Here, I'll use another way to access our testing data using `labeledDirectories`.
+For evaluating, we'll use another way to access our testing data using `labeledDirectories`.

 ![](https://github.com/pdelfan/createml-image-classifier/blob/master/Images/2.png)